NickMcGrath/nickmcgrath.github.io/content/en/blog/K8s-Nginx-Ingress-WAF/index.md

 We will use WordPress as an example application and create the ingress for the service.

-This helm deployment with set up WordPress frontend with a MariaDB backend and expose the appliation internally using a Cluster IP service.
+This helm deployment with set up WordPress frontend with a MariaDB backend and expose the application internally using a Cluster IP service.

 ```shell